 • The minimum age to serve with ACE is 18.
 United States Public Land Corps (PLC) legislation targets applicants of 18-35 years of age in this opportunity.

-• Personal medical insurance for the duration of participation with ACE
+• Public (government) or private medical insurance coverage for the duration of participation

-• ACE provides tents to all members, but all other camping items such as all leather boots (no mesh), sleeping bags, backpacks, water containers, and raingear must be provided by the applicant
+• ACE provides tents to all members, but all other camping items such as all-leather boots (no exterior mesh or fabric), sleeping bags, backpacks, water containers, and raingear must be provided by the applicant

 • Due to fire hazard conditions in ACE (specifically in California), smoking is not permitted at any work site.
 Smoking will not be permitted when on project at undeveloped campgrounds or when serving backcountry.
 Smoking may be permitted at ACE housing, but will be restricted to designated areas.

 • Upon hire, all members must consent to a Criminal History Check.
 Their service with ACE will be considered probationary until all results are returned and have been reviewed.

 • Drug users, including users of marijuana, should not consider applying as ACE reserves the right to drug test and absolutely abhors the presence of drug users in our program.
 ACE intends to be a positive influence and intends to create safe and healthy environments for our members.
 Alcohol use is strictly prohibited on ACE projects and on ACE property.
 Any evidence of drug use or violating ACE’s alcohol policy will result in immediate release from the program.